University of Pennsylvania: Campus

+Penn's main artery at the center of Penn's Campus Historic District is Locust Walk, a pedestrian only walkway first announced by Penn President, Harold Stassen in 1948.
+Work began in the summer of 1960, and was completed in 1972.

-The present core campus covers over 299 acre in a contiguous area of West Philadelphia's University City section, whereas the older heart of the campus comprises the University of Pennsylvania Campus Historic District.
+The present core campus covers over 299 acre in a contiguous area of West Philadelphia's University City section, and the older heart of the campus comprises the University of Pennsylvania Campus Historic District.
 All of Penn's schools and most of its research institutes are located on this campus.
-The surrounding neighborhood includes several restaurants, bars, a large upscale grocery store, and movie theater on the western edge of campus.
-Penn's core campus borders Drexel University and is a few blocks from the University City campus of Saint Joseph's University (which absorbed University of the Sciences in Philadelphia via merger) and The Restaurant School at Walnut Hill College.
+The surrounding neighborhood includes several restaurants, bars, a large upscale grocery store, and a movie theater on the western edge of campus.
+Penn's core campus borders Drexel University and is a few blocks from the University City campus of Saint Joseph's University, which absorbed University of the Sciences in Philadelphia in a merger, and The Restaurant School at Walnut Hill College.

-The renowned cancer research center Wistar Institute is also located on campus.
-In 2014, a new 7-story glass and steel building was completed next to the institute's original brick edifice built in 1897 further expanding collaboration between the university and the Wistar Institute.
+Wistar Institute, a cancer research center, is also located on Penn's campus.
+In 2014, a new seven-story glass and steel building was completed next to the institute's original brick edifice built in 1897 further expanding collaboration between the university and the Wistar Institute.

 The Module 6 Utility Plant and Garage at Penn was designed by BLT Architects and completed in 1995.
 Module 6 is located at 38th and Walnut and includes spaces for 627 vehicles, 9000 sqft of storefront retail operations, a 9,500-ton chiller module and corresponding extension of the campus chilled water loop, and a 4,000-ton ice storage facility.

-In 2010, in its first significant expansion across the Schuylkill River, Penn purchased 23 acre at the northwest corner of 34th Street and Grays Ferry Avenue, the then site of DuPont Marshall Research Labs.
-In October 2016, Penn completed the design (with help from architects Matthias Hollwich, Marc Kushner, and KSS Architects) and renovation of the center piece of the project, a former paint factory it named Pennovation Works.
-Pennovation Works houses shared desks, wet labs, common areas, a "pitch bleacher," and other attributes of a tech incubator.
-The rest of the site, which Penn is formally calling "South Bank" (of Schuylkill River), is a mixture of lightly refurbished industrial buildings that serve as affordable and flexible workspaces and land for future development.
-Penn hopes that "South Bank will provide a place for academics, researchers, and entrepreneurs to establish their businesses in close proximity to each other to facilitate cross-pollination of their ideas, creativity, and innovation.
+In 2010, in its first significant expansion across the Schuylkill River, Penn purchased 23 acre at the northwest corner of 34th Street and Grays Ferry Avenue, the then site of DuPont's Marshall Research Labs.
+In October 2016, with help from architects Matthias Hollwich, Marc Kushner, and KSS Architects, Penn completed the design and renovation of the center piece of the project, a former paint factory named Pennovation Works, which houses shared desks, wet labs, common areas, a pitch bleacher, and other attributes of a tech incubator.
+The rest of the site, known as South Bank, is a mixture of lightly refurbished industrial buildings that serve as affordable and flexible workspaces and land for future development.

 Parks and arboreta

-In 2007, Penn acquired about 35 acre between the campus and the Schuylkill River (the former site of the Philadelphia Civic Center and a nearby 24 acre site owned by the United States Postal Service).
+In 2007, Penn acquired about 35 acre between the campus and the Schuylkill River at the former site of the Philadelphia Civic Center and a nearby 24 acre site then owned by the United States Postal Service.
 Dubbed the Postal Lands, the site extends from Market Street on the north to Penn's Bower Field on the south, including the former main regional U.S. Postal Building at 30th and Market Streets, now the regional office for the U.S. Internal Revenue Service.
 Over the next decade, the site became the home to educational, research, biomedical, and mixed-use facilities.
 The first phase, comprising a park and athletic facilities, opened in the fall of 2011.